top of page

 Joe Farrell, Co-Founder and Director of Programs

-Since completing his Master's of Science in Education and Community Agency Counseling degree from Duquesne University in 2008, Joe has been working with Nerodivergent youth and young adults.
-His main focus is assisting individuals in identifying areas of skill and interest that can be leveraged to provide fulfilling and sustaining employment.
+Since completing his Master's of Science in Education and Community Agency Counseling degree from Duquesne University, Joe (he/him) has been working with Neurodivergent youth and young adults.
+His main focus is helping individuals identify skills and interests that can be leveraged to secure fulfilling, sustainable employment.
 Joe incorporates techniques from Cognitive and Behavioral therapies into his Coaching.
-He also serves as the director of Evolve's 2-week summer camp.
-Joe enjoys hiking and all manner of outdoor activities.
-He is a member of the Steel City Beard and Mustache Club, and has traveled all over the U.S. participating in charity beard competitions to support local non-profit organizations.

 Kristen Shephard, Program Director - College Coaching